dbaines/sublime-koi-snippets/readme.md

 Generates markup for a search form.

 `modelimage`
 Generates the required code to turn image_uid and image_name in to a upload image field on the model.

 `modeladminfields`
 Generates a template for koi admin index fields and form fields.

+`modelactive`
+Generates the field type for an active boolean along with a scope for showing only items that are active.

 `modelvalidation`
-Generates a simple presence validation for a model
+Generates a simple presence validation for a model.

 `modelvalidateemail`
-Generates an email regex validation for a model
+Generates an email regex validation for a model.

 `modelvalidateterms`
-Generate a boolean validation for terms
+Generate a boolean validation for terms.